joshbaz/UMI-Management-Portal/PWA-SETUP.md

 2. **Look for the install prompt** - You'll see a small notification in the bottom-right corner
 3. **Click "Install"** or look for the install icon (⬇️) in your browser's address bar
 4. **Follow the prompts** to install the app to your desktop
-5. **Launch from desktop** - Find the "UMI Management Portal" icon on your desktop or in your applications
+5. **Launch from desktop** - Find the "UMI Research Centre Portal" icon on your desktop or in your applications

 ### Mobile Installation